-Statutory Authority:
+Statutory Authority

 The Indian Health Service (IHS) is accepting competitive grant applications for the Tribal Management Grant (TMG) Program.
-This program is authorized under 25 U.S.C. § 450h (b)(1) and 25 U.S.C. § 450h(e) of the Indian Self-Determination and Education Assistance Act (ISDEAA), Public Law (Pub.
+This program is authorized under: 25 U.S.C. § 450h(b)(2) and 25 U.S.C. § 450h(e) of the Indian Health Self-Determination and Education Assistance Act (ISDEAA), Public Law (Pub.
 L.) 93-638, as amended.
-This program is described at 93.228 in the Catalog of Federal Domestic Assistance (CFDA).
+This program is described in the Catalog of Federal Domestic Assistance under 93.228.

-Background:
+Background

-The TMG Program is a competitive grant program that is capacity building and developmental in nature and has been available for Federally-recognized Tribes and Tribal organizations (T/TO) since shortly after the passage of the ISDEAA in 1975.
+The TMG Program is a competitive grant program that is capacity building and developmental in nature and has been available for Federally-recognized Indian Tribes and Tribal organizations (T/TO) since shortly after the passage of the ISDEAA in 1975.
 It was established to assist T/TO to assume all or part of existing IHS programs, functions, services, and activities (PFSA) and further develop and improve their health management capability.
 The TMG Program provides discretionary competitive grants to T/TO to establish goals and performance measures for current health programs; assess current management capacity to determine if new components are appropriate; analyze programs to determine if T/TO management is practicable; and develop infrastructure systems to manage or organize PFSA.

-Purpose:
+Purpose

-The TMG Program enhances and develops health management infrastructure and assists T/TO in assuming all or part of existing IHS PSFA through a Title I contract and assists established Title I contractors and Title V compactors to further develop and improve their management capability.
-In addition, TMGs are available to T/TO under the authority of 25 U.S.C. § 450h(e) for: (1) obtaining technical assistance from providers designated by the T/TO (including T/TO that operate mature contracts) for the purposes of program planning and evaluation, including the development of any management systems necessary for contract management and the development of cost allocation plans for indirect cost rates; and (2) the planning, designing, monitoring, and evaluation of

-Federal programs serving the T/TO, including Federal administrative functions.
+The purpose of this IHS grant announcement is to announce the availability of the TMG Program to enhance and develop health management infrastructure and assist T/TO in assuming all or part of existing IHS PSFA through a Title I contract and assist established Title I contractors and Title V compactors to further develop and improve their management capability.
+In addition, TMGs are available to T/TO under the authority of 25 U.S.C. § 450h(e) for: (1) obtaining technical assistance from providers designated by the T/TO (including T/TO that operate mature contracts) for the purposes of program planning and evaluation, including the development of any management systems necessary for contract management and the development of cost allocation plans for indirect cost rates; and (2) the planning, designing, monitoring, and evaluation of Federal programs serving the T/TO, including Federal administrative functions.